simonmichael/hledger/MANUAL.md

 - or the old "ti" and "to" scripts in the [c++ ledger 2.x repository](https://github.com/jwiegley/ledger/tree/maint/scripts).
   These rely on a "timeclock" executable which I think is just the ledger 2 executable renamed.

-### Output formatting

-Hledger supports custom formatting the output from the balance command.
-The format string can contain either literal text which is written directly to the output or formatting of particular fields.

-#### Format specification
+### Custom output formats

-The format is similar to the one used by C's `printf` and `strftime`, with the exception that the field name are enclosed in parentheses:
+The `--format FMT` option will customize the line format of the balance command's output (only, for now). `FMT` is a C printf/strftime-style format string, with the exception that field names are enclosed in
+parentheses:

     %[-][MIN][.MAX]([FIELD])